Start Here — What best describes your situation?

 UV Black Light Inspection

 UV light is one of the main tools we use to find cat pee with blacklight technology and locate urine stains on every affected surface.
 Cat spray on walls, dog urine on concrete, urine-soaked carpet pad — all of it lights up under UV when it’s not visible to the naked eye.
+This is where the smell is actually coming from.

 Electronic Moisture Detection